Berea-College-CSC-226/p01-final-project-gloire_project01/README.md

 - What was the hardest part of the final project?
 - What would you do differently next time, knowing what you know now?
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?

+I picked this project because I thought it would be fun to create a game that simple but also challenging.
+The Game of Nim seemed like a good choice because it involves strategy, and I wanted to learn more about programming games.
+It helped me learning how to make a graphical interface with TKinter.
+Working on this project helped me to do something that i really like and making something that people can enjoy too.

+I think my final projrct turned out pretty close to what I had planned.
+I wanted the game to be easy to use, withclearrule and simple gameplay, and I think I accomplished that.
+The user can take turn, and the computer responds, which works just as i imagined.
+I wnated to add extra features but I am happy with how the game turned out.

+One of the biggest thing that i learned was how important it is to test your program a lot.
+I realized separating the logic of the game from the graphical part would make tasting easier, so I'll keep that in mind for future projects.
+I also learned more about TKinter and how to handle user input.
+Making sure the program ran smoothly took a lot of trial and error, but it taught me how to stay patient and keep trying.

+The hardest part was figuring out how to test the game logic without replying on the graphical interface. it was trickly to make sure everything worked while alo dealing TKinter.
+Next time I'd design the dame's logic separetely from the start so it would be easier to test and improve.
+I'd also plan my time better so i could add more features.
+Overall, this project taught me a lot about progamming and how to solve problems step by step.